1- PURPOSE OF THE SILVER LEAGUE

 3) All ejected players names must be provided to the Division Representative, immediately.
 He will then notify the opposing manager of the next scheduled game.
 Failure to not play in the next scheduled game will result in forfeiting of that game.

 C. Gross Misconduct – Gross misconduct is pushing, shoving, striking, fighting, dangerous or violent play, or any other act by a manager, coach, or player involving an opponent, spectator, umpire, or Silver League standards related to fields.

-1) The penalty for gross misconduct is ejection from the game and suspension for the next four games.
+1) The penalty for gross misconduct is ejection from the game and suspension for a minimum of four games.
 The ejected player or players must leave the playing area.